 - Do our best to resolve any technical problems as quickly as possible.

-- Give advice – users can make use of our advice and support services instead.
+- Give advice – users can make use of our webchat or helpline instead.

 - Respond to any friend requests.